 Veteran students transferring to Mars Hill University from another college/university will complete VA Form 22-1995, Request for Change of Program or Place of Training.
 Students receiving benefits under Chapter 35 will use VA Form 22-5495.
 These forms are available from the Department of Veteran Affairs, 1/888-442-4551.
-These forms are also available in the Registrar's Office at Mars Hill University from out on-site VA school certifying official.
+These forms are also available in the Registrar's Office at Mars Hill University from our on-site V.A. school certifying official.
 MHU accepts ACE transcripts.